Bug report #10098

 It seems like there is no such problem under Ubuntu.

-#2 Updated by Maxim Dubinin almost 6 years ago
+#2 Updated by Maxim Dubinin about 6 years ago

 figured it out.